KeithLev/Devops-Course-Starter/README.md

 ## Run Docker Compose
 Ensure .env file is added to base dicetory

-Run "docker compose" from the comand line
+Run "docker compose up" from the comand line